supercharge/docs/directory-structure.md

 [Mailables](/docs/{{version}}/mailer) in Supercharge are JavaScript classes.
 Create all the emails you want to send out as a class.

+### The “middleware“ Directory
+This directory includes all your [HTTP middleware](/docs/{{version}}/middleware).
+Supercharge auto-loads all files in this directory and registers them as middleware to the HTTP core.

 ### The “models“ Directory
 The `models` directory stores all your application models.
 Supercharge will create a `User` model when [scaffolding authentication](/docs/{{version}}/authentication).
 You can use and extend and update this model to your needs.

+### The “plugins“ Directory
+Supercharge uses hapi as the HTTP core and hapi uses plugins to isolate functionality in reusable components.
+Compose your own [plugins](/docs/{{version}}/plugins) and place them into the `plugins` directory.
+Supercharge will auto-load them when starting the HTTP server.

+### The “routes“ Directory
+This directory contains all your HTTP server’s [routes](/docs/{{version}}/routing).
+When starting the server, Supercharge will load all files from the `routes` directory and register them to the server.

 Supercharge’s default application structure gives you a solid starting point for development.
 If you feel like there’s something missing or in the wrong place, go ahead and create additional directories or move them around.
 Don’t hesitate to change the structure.